 What if I am available but not able to travel to Geneva?

 Remote participation is a last resort because it can diminish the overall quality of the experience.
 Please share your constraints and we will find the best solution together.
+Help us prepare a high-quality event by indicating how you wish to contribute by completing this form.

 Who are the invited speakers?